The wine capital Beaune

 Les Hospices de Beaune

 The famous Hospices de Beaune, built in 1442, is one of the highlights of visiting Beaune.
 Although the exterior of the building is purposely austere and unimpressive, when you enter the courtyard, you will be fascinated by the dazzling coloured roofs.
-Also, do not forget to visit the stunning "polyptych" mural by Rogier van der Weyden, which was painted between 1143 and 1452.
+Also, do not forget to visit the stunning "polyptych" mural by Rogier van der Weyden, painted between 1143 and 1452.

 The history of "Les Hospices de Beaune"